Home

 Saturday, February 22nd.
 Hosted by the South Gloucestershire Beekeepers Association at Hawkesbury Upton Village Hall, GL9 1AU.
 This year we have three exciting talks from two speakers (Professor Francis Ratnieks and Brigit Strawbridge) covering the Ivy Bee, integrated Varroa control and the life cycle of our native bumblebees and solitary bees.
 Read more….

-Asian Hornet Sightings
+Yellow-legged Hornet Sightings

 GBKA Asian Hornet Action Teams